samnangpeou/GA_hackathon_project/README.md

 ## Rubric

-*Scores will be out of 18 points based on the 6 categories in the rubric.*
+Scores will be out of 18 points based on the 6 categories in the rubric.

-*3 points per section*
+3 points per section.

 | Score | Interpretation |
 | --- | --- |